whow-project/assets/whow-ontology/README.md

 ![Example: Water oberservation](images/WaterObservationINstanceGraph.png)

-**Figure 2.** An RDF diagram representing the size of an apple as 10 cm.
+**Figure 2.** An RDF diagram representing a Lake Water Observation instance

 Please not that:

-> Some note here
+> Some note here....